Updated October 2022

-Sellers can take advantage of the data Amazon has collected from Prime Day, by using some of the features from Sponsored Display Ads.
+Sellers can take advantage of the data Amazon has collected from Prime Day and the Early Access Sale, by using some of the features from Sponsored Display Ads.
 Sponsored Display Ads allow sellers to retarget potential buyers both on and off Amazon.

 These features include Audiences, Views Remarketing and Amazon Audiences.